zhiyong-ft/mbed-os/connectivity/drivers/emac/CompositeEMAC.md

 # Composite EMAC

-The original Mbed OS EMAC API was added in Mbed OS 5.9.
-That API grouped all EMAC functionality into a single abstract class that targets/vendors had to implement, the `EMAC` class.
+The original Mbed OS Ethernet driver (aka EMAC driver) API was added in Mbed OS 5.9.
+That API grouped all Ethernet MAC functionality into a single abstract class that targets/vendors had to implement, the `EMAC` class.
 Since then, dozens of Mbed targets have received EMAC drivers, and the strengths and weaknesses of this API have become clear.
 The general structure is good, and the idea of abstracting the memory manager and the network stack from the EMAC driver works well.

 However, the [EMAC interface](https://github.com/mbed-ce/mbed-os/blob/0553c111850997d847dc6a3189ac0b7048304e57/connectivity/netsocket/include/netsocket/EMAC.h#L33) is difficult to implement, especially for people not intimately familiar with Mbed and its IP stacks.
 It requires EMAC implementations to implement the specifics of memory management, MAC address tracking, and DMA ring usage themselves, even though quite a bit of this logic is common to all MAC drivers.
 This has led to duplicated code, and quite often to half-assed code as well as chip vendors have struggled to conform to the (in some ways not very well defined) EMAC API.